oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-13-version.md

      * `$.vulnerabilities[*].product_status.known_not_affected`

    It MAY also include minor and patch level changes.
-   Patch and minor version MUST be reset to `0` when major version is incremented.
+   Patch and minor version SHALL be reset to `0` when major version is incremented.
 8. A pre-release version (document status `draft`) MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
-Identifiers MUST comprise only ASCII alphanumerics and hyphens `[0-9A-Za-z-]`.
+Identifiers SHALL comprise only ASCII alphanumerics and hyphens `[0-9A-Za-z-]`.
-   Identifiers MUST NOT be empty.
-Numeric identifiers MUST NOT include leading zeroes.
+   Identifiers SHALL NOT be empty.
+Numeric identifiers SHALL NOT include leading zeroes.
    Pre-release versions have a lower precedence than the associated normal version.
    A pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.